Stencyl/stencylpedia/crash-course-1/part1.md

 ## Introduction
-This short, hands-on tutorial will walk you through the steps needed to create a simple platformer using pre-made content, so that you can become familiar with the main parts of Stencyl’s interface.
+This hands-on tutorial has you create a simple game using a template (which we call a **kit**), so that you can become familiar with the main parts of Stencyl’s interface.

-> Make sure you [download](http://www.stencyl.com/download/) and install **Stencyl 3.4.0** (or later) before starting the crash course.
-This new crash course will not work in 3.3.0 or earlier.
+> Make sure you [download](http://www.stencyl.com/download/) and install **Stencyl 4.0** (or later) before starting the crash course.
+Older versions will not work.

 ## Download the Crash Course Kit